This article explores the many fantastic things to do in Torrance (Los Angeles County), California!

 Actually, this brand started with a truck at the San Buenaventura State Beach (in Ventura, 70 miles north of Los Angeles).
 We used to stop when driving back from Santa Barbara.
 My husband was elated when they opened a market in our backyard.

 Note: They also serve oysters at Smorgasbord LA, an eating extravaganza taking place every Sunday in Downtown Los Angeles.

 Get in Touch with Nature at the Madrona Marsh Preserve

 The Madrona Marsh showcases the marshland that used to cover the coastal plains of Southern California.
-Most of these areas were drained in order to develop living and businesses complexes.
+Most of these areas were drained in order to develop living and business complexes.
 Therefore, this marsh is a rare example of how things used to be.

-The place provides a habitat for birds, insects, frogs, reptiles and small mammals.
+The place provides a habitat for birds, insects, frogs, reptiles, and small mammals.
 In addition, it is a stop for migrating birds.

 The preserve is open to the public every day (except Monday) from 10:00 a.m. to 5:00 p.m.
 An on-site nature center provides information about the creatures calling home the area and facilitates different types of activities (hikes, workshops, etc.)

 A lot of people mention the beach cities of Los Angeles County (Manhattan Beach, Hermosa Beach, and Redondo Beach) but they do not realize Torrance has 1.5 miles of beachfront.

 The long stretch of sand between the Redondo Pier and the Palos Verdes Peninsula is shared between Redondo Beach and Torrance.
 The Torrance part starts south of Miramar Park (where Esplanade meets Paseo de la Playa).